krumsieklab/maplet/README.md

 ## Want to Get Involved?
 Anyone is welcome to contribute to the maplet R package.
 For users wishing to contribute a new function, we recommend first reviewing the code and documentation of a few existing functions.
 We also recommend reviewing section 3 of the maplet Reference Guide.

 **Note**: maplet functions follow strict naming conventions (refer to section 3.2.1 of the maplet Reference Guide for details).
-A submitted function may initially be rejected if it does not follow the function naming rules.
-We recommend reaching out to the maintainer (kpc4002@med.cornell.edu) if you have questions about naming and function development.
+A submitted function may initially be rejected if it does not follow the function naming rules.If you have questions about naming and function development, we recommend reaching out to the maintainer, [Kelsey Chetnik](https://krumsieklab.org/).

 ## Core Contributors
 The following people have made significant contributions to the development of maplet:
-Kelsey Chetnik, Jan Krumsiek, Elisa Benedetti, Richa Barta, Parviz Gomari, Mustafa Buyukozkan, Annalise Schweickart, Zeyu Wang, Karsten Suhre, Matthias Arnold, and Jonas Zierer.
+Kelsey Chetnik, Jan Krumsiek, Elisa Benedetti, Richa Batra, Daniel Gomari, Mustafa Buyukozkan, Annalise Schweickart, Zeyu Wang, Karsten Suhre, Matthias Arnold, and Jonas Zierer.